-- not cleaning up after water adequately enough.
+- not cleaning up after a water spill adequately enough.

-But if your wetness problem is related to water sources left in the open or neglecting to clean up after leaks, you may be able to take care of that on your own.
+But if your wetness problem is related to water sources left in the open or neglecting to clean up after leaks, you can take care of that on your own.

 Warmth Attracts Cockroaches

-However, the harsh winter months may drive roaches inside your house in order to find a warm place to live.
+The harsh winter months can drive roaches inside your house in order to find a warm place to live.
 No matter what the season is, you should always be on the lookout for cockroaches if you or any of your neighbors have had a recent infestation.

 One or More of Your Neighbors Recently Treated for Roaches